el-chinosauro/el-chinosauro/README.md

 ## hi there! 🚀

 #### currently:

-💻 postdoctoral research officer at the [Grantham Research Institute on Climate Change and the Environment](https://www.lse.ac.uk/granthaminstitute/) + visiting research fellow at the [London School of Economics and Political Science](https://www.lse.ac.uk/geography-and-environment).
+- 💻 postdoctoral research officer at the [Grantham Research Institute on Climate Change and the Environment](https://www.lse.ac.uk/granthaminstitute/) + visiting research fellow at the [London School of Economics and Political Science](https://www.lse.ac.uk/geography-and-environment).

+#### at a glance:

-🌍 my work lies at the intersection of environmental and development economics, with a focus on the spatially heterogeneous impacts of public policy on human and ecological outcomes.
+- 🌍 my work lies at the intersection of environmental and development economics, with a focus on the spatially heterogeneous impacts of public policy on human and ecological outcomes.
+- 🔥 my research couples causal inference with remotely sensed big data and georeferenced information.
-🔥 i am passionate about causal inference, remotely sensed data, and topics of environmental justice in economics.
+- ❤️ i am passionate about topics of environmental justice and environment-development tradeoffs.
+- 🌴 i also work on the economics of deforestation, carbon and biodiversity in tropical countries.

 #### find me also: